 How does Exclaimer standardize email signatures across a company?

-Exclaimer is the centralized email signature management platform that turns every email your organization sends into a consistent, on-brand, compliant touchpoint.
+Exclaimer is the centralized email signature management platform trusted by 80,000+ organizations worldwide.
+It turns every email your organization sends into a consistent, on-brand, compliant touchpoint.

-From a single dashboard, you can design professional signatures without code, sync user details directly from your directory, apply signatures automatically across Microsoft 365 and Google Workspace, and target the right signature to the right context using flexible rules.
+From a single dashboard, you can design professional email signatures without code, sync user details directly from your directory via Microsoft Entra ID or Google Directory, apply email signatures automatically across Microsoft 365 and Google Workspace, and target the right email signature to the right context using signature rules.

-Brand Kits keep approved logos, colors, fonts, and disclaimers in one place, so brand updates roll out across every employee email at once—no scripts, no support tickets, no chasing.
-Marketing gets the controlled access it needs to run campaigns through signatures.
+Brand Kits keep approved logos, colors, fonts, and disclaimers in one place, so brand updates roll out across every employee email at once: no scripts, no support tickets, no chasing.
+Marketing gets the controlled access it needs to run Campaigns.
 IT keeps oversight and stops being the bottleneck.

 If brand consistency is the outcome you're being measured on, see how Exclaimer's brand consistency solution helps you guarantee it across every email your organization sends.
 Get an online demo today.